bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 27°
-- Light Snow
+- Flurries
-- 94% humidity
+- 93% humidity
 - 6 mph wind
-- 91% cloud cover
+- 100% cloud cover
 - 22 AQI 🟩
-- About 2.4 inches of snow on the ground
+- About 2.8 inches of snow on the ground
 - 0.07 inches of rain and 0.69 inches of snow in the past 24 hours
 - 2.25 inches of snow and 0.13 inches of rain expected in the next 48 hours